RFP365/react-front-end-standards/examples/storybook.md

 ## Mocking an Endpoint
-If you need to mock and endpoint for prototyping or testing, we utilize `Mock Service Worker`(msw).
+If your component uses a service hook and needs to mock and endpoint for prototyping or testing, we utilize `Mock Service Worker`(msw).
 >Mock by intercepting requests on the network level.
 Seamlessly reuse the same mock definition for testing, development, and debugging.

 ###Creating a Mock